mongodb/mongodb-cli/README.md

 ![mongocli-atlas-quickstart](https://user-images.githubusercontent.com/461027/126986233-0dd5c82a-2c75-4887-ab66-eb018c59e093.gif)

-Use simple, one-line commands to interact with MongoDB Atlas, Cloud Manager, or Ops Manager, and automate management tasks for your deployments.
+Use simple, one-line commands to interact with Ops Manager or Cloud Manager, and automate management tasks for your deployments.

 ## Documentation